Building a Line Following Robot with TCS34725 RGB Sensor

 #define PWM_B 11

-In summary, these pin definitions match the Arduino Motor Shield Rev3 layout.
+These pin definitions match the Arduino Motor Shield Rev3 layout.
 DIR_A and DIR_B control the rotation direction of each motor (HIGH for forward, LOW for reverse).
-PWM_A and PWM_B control the speed of each motor using pulse-width modulation (PWM), where a value of 0 means stopped and 255 means full speed.
-Consequently, the PID correction adjusts these PWM values independently for each motor to create steering.
+PWM_A and PWM_B control the speed of each motor using pulse-width modulation (PWM), where 0 means stopped and 255 means full speed.
+So the PID correction adjusts these PWM values independently for each motor to steer.

 void calibrateSensor() {